Hannibal's crossing of the Alps: Descent to Italy

 The snow on the southern side of the Alps melts and thaws to a greater or lesser extent during the course of the day, and then refreezes at night.
 In addition, the Italian side of the Alps is much steeper.
 Many men lost their footing down this side of the Alps and died.

 At an early point in their descent, the army came upon a section of the path that had been blocked by a landslide.
 This section of the path was broken for about 300 yards.
 Hannibal attempted to detour by marching through a place where there was a great deal of snow – the Alps' altitude at this point retains snowpack year around.
 They made some headway, at the cost of no small portion of the pack animals that were left, before Hannibal came to appreciate that this route was impossible for an army to traverse.
 Hannibal marched his men back to the point in their path prior to their detour, near the broken stretch of the path and set up camp.

+J.M.W Turner's Snow Storm: Hannibal Crossing the Alps (1812) depicts his army fighting the alpine tribes while facing a towering black storm.

 From here, Hannibal ordered his men to set about fixing the mule path.
 Working in relays, the army set about this labour-intensive task under the eyes of Hannibal, who was constantly encouraging them.
 Both the sick and the healthy were put to this task.
 The next day the road was in sufficient condition to permit the cavalry and pack animals to cross the broken stretch of road.
-Hannibal ordered that these should instantly race down below the foliage line (2 miles below the summit of the Alps) and should be allowed access to the pastures there.
+Hannibal ordered that these should instantly race down below the foliage line (2 mi below the summit of the Alps) and should be allowed access to the pastures there.

 However, Hannibal's remaining elephants, which were completely famished, were still unable to proceed along the path.
 Hannibal's Numidian cavalry carried on working on the road, taking three more days to fix it sufficiently to allow the elephants to cross.
 Getting the animals across this stretch of road, Hannibal raced ahead of the rearguard to the part of the army that was below the pasture line.
 It took the army three days to march from this place into "the plains which are near the Po" according to Polybius.
 Hannibal then focused on, according to Polybius, "[the] best means of reviving the spirits of his troops and restoring the men and horses to their former vigour and condition."
 Hannibal ordered his men to encamp at a point which is near modern Ivrea.
-This effectively marked the end of their crossing of the Alps, starting with over 70,000 men and arriving in Italy with a few of 35,000, but was the beginning of their campaign in Italy and their role in some of the decisive battles of the Second Punic War.
+This effectively marked the end of their crossing of the Alps, starting with over 70,000 men and arriving in Italy with fewer than 35,000, but was the beginning of their campaign in Italy and their role in some of the decisive battles of the Second Punic War.